SevlaMare/mint-sign-up-clone/README.md

 # Mint Sign Up

-> This is a mint.com fragment clone, here we are clonning the sign up.
+> This is a mint.com fragment clone, here we are cloning the signup.

 ![screenshot](https://github.com/SevlaMare/mint-sign-up-clone/blob/master/images/screenshotpng.png)